jvanbockryck/nem-catapult-metadata-proposal/README.md

 Furthermore, the issuing of the e-euro should trigger an external API - that is "listening" to e-euro transactions - to create a SEPA/EURO message (e.g. using Swift message) to **transfer Euros from the company SEPA/EURO account to the accounts of the electricity stakeholders**.
 This part is not worked out in this example.

+If no conversion to non-cryptocurrency is needed, then the role of validator/controller is still needed for the e-token, as this role has the power to block the spending of the e-token.
+This is required for a number of legal reasons (e.g. compliance to a certain security token regulation, fraud, court order, etc.).
+This is a very unpopular role in the current cryptocurrency world, as it is there to take the power away from the tokenholder, but it is a securities reality/requirement today.